mmpashby/mmpashby.github.io/_posts/2024-06-24-observability.md

 Warning, there be strong opionions here.

 What are these three pillars of observability then?
-Great question, and this isn't a conclusion and term that I have coined, this was other super smart engineers in the observability space.
+Great question, and this isn't a conclusion and term that I have coined, this was created by super smart engineers in the observability space.
 I am only going to be covering logs in this post, because during the draft it was getting quite long and I want to make this a fairly digestable series.

 ### Pillar One - Logs/Event-Logs